CivicActions/guidebook/practice-areas/engineering/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 ---
-title: Drupal Developer Tips for Getting the Most out of Open Source
+title: Drupal developer tips to get the most out of open source
 ---

+# Drupal Developer Tips for Getting the Most out of Open Source

 Note: _This was originally a blog post on the CivicActions site authored by [Nedjo Rogers](https://nedjo.ca/) ([d.o](https://www.drupal.org/u/nedjo)) on November 19, 2008._